brajeshwar/brajeshwar.github.io/_posts/2010/2010-11-14-failure-is-the-first-prerequisite-of-successful-entrepreneurs.md

----
-layout: post
-title: Failure is the first prerequisite of successful entrepreneurs
+# Failure is the first prerequisite of successful entrepreneurs
----

 Every entrepreneur is preoccupied with success.
 But to succeed, we must first understand failure.